Basement-Renovator/basement-renovator/INSTALL.md

 <br />

-## Installation For Advanced Users
+## Installation for Advanced Users

 - Download a copy of the source code, either by cloning the repository or by clicking [here](https://github.com/Tempus/Basement-Renovator/archive/master.zip).
 - Install Python 3.